 Michael McCarty’s storied, art-lined lounge, dining room, and patio dates to 1979 and carries a lineage that includes legendary chefs like Nancy Silverton, Jonathan Waxman, and Sang Yoon.
 Michael’s current executive chef Miles Thompson, a finalist for the 2018 James Beard Award for Rising Star Chef of the Year, has crafted a compelling, globally inspired menu.
 His dinner menu changes more than quarterly.
 Ingredients are frequently made in-house and often incorporate Santa Monica Farmers Market produce.
 Buckwheat sourdough bread comes with toasted barley butter; and cavatelli hosts braised shiitakes, English peas, and Parmigiano-Reggiano.
 Oft-overlooked cuts like hamachi collar and pork collar also get rare attention, with the latter served with black olive honey, sprouting cauliflower, and pomegranate.

 For more than a decade, Rustic Canyon has been the most ambitious member of the RC Family, which includes Huckleberry, Milo & Olive, and more.
 Under executive chef Jeremy Fox’s watch, Rustic Canyon has become a truly exceptional seasonal dining destination.
 Fox does have a handful of signature dishes, which he’s been known to tweak.
 Beets & Berries is a beautiful plate of vivid purple beet hummus, quinoa, mint, amaranth & pistachio dukkah.
 Pozole verde is another modern classic, with plump Hope Ranch mussels, Rancho Gordo hominy, poblano & tortilla strips served in a piquant broth.
-Otherwise, seasonal produce and relationships with farmers dictate dishes.
+Otherwise, seasonal produce and relationships with farmers dictate dishes at this farm-to-table restaurant.
 In winter, spaghetti squash got a rare spotlight, accented with anchovy, preserved lemon, guanciale, and egg bottarga, and buried under a blizzard of sharp shaved cheese.
 Even roasted chicken benefited from seasonal accompaniments: earthy Rancho Gordo bean stew, escarole, chile, and rosemary.

 Tar & Roses